shefo25597/Video-Game-Sales-Analysis/README.md

 - Top 10 Publishers That Have Highest Count Of Games
 - Count Of Games For Every Genre
 - Global Sales Analysis
-  o Top 10 [  'Name', 'Platform' ] That Have Highest Global Sales oTotal Global Sales For Every Decade oTop 10 Years That Have Highest Global Sales oTotal Global Sales For Every Genre oTop 10 Platform That Have Highest Global Sales oTop 10 Publisher That Have Highest Global Sales
+  - Top 10 [  'Name', 'Platform' ] That Have Highest Global Sales
+  - Total Global Sales For Every Decade
+  - Top 10 Years That Have Highest Global Sales
+  - Total Global Sales For Every Genre
+  - Top 10 Platform That Have Highest Global Sales
+  - Top 10 Publisher That Have Highest Global Sales
 - Europe Sales
-  oTop 10 [  'Name', 'Platform' ] That Have Highest EU Sales oTotal EU Sales For Every Decade oTop 10 Years That Have Highest EU Sales oTotal EU Sales For Every Genre oTop 10 Platform That Have Highest EU Sales oTop 10 Publisher That Have Highest EU Sales
+  - Top 10 [  'Name', 'Platform' ] That Have Highest EU Sales
+  - Total EU Sales For Every Decade
+  - Top 10 Years That Have Highest EU Sales
+  - Total EU Sales For Every Genre
+  - Top 10 Platform That Have Highest EU Sales
+  - Top 10 Publisher That Have Highest EU Sales
 - North America Sales
-  oTop 10 [  'Name', 'Platform' ] That Have Highest NA Sales oTotal NA Sales For Every Decade oTop 10 Years That Have Highest NA Sales oTotal NA Sales For Every Genre oTop 10 Platform That Have Highest NA Sales oTop 10 Publisher That Have Highest NA Sales
+  - Top 10 [  'Name', 'Platform' ] That Have Highest NA Sales
+  - Total NA Sales For Every Decade
+  - Top 10 Years That Have Highest NA Sales
+  - Total NA Sales For Every Genre
+  - Top 10 Platform That Have Highest NA Sales
+  - Top 10 Publisher That Have Highest NA Sales
 - Japan Sales
-  oTop 10 [  'Name', 'Platform' ] That Have Highest JP Sales oTotal JP Sales For Every Decade oTop 10 Years That Have Highest JP Sales oTotal JP Sales For Every Genre oTop 10 Platform That Have Highest JP Sales oTop 10 Publisher That Have Highest JP Sales
+  - Top 10 ['Name', 'Platform'] That Have Highest JP Sales
+  - Total JP Sales For Every Decade
+  - Top 10 Years That Have Highest JP Sales
+  - Total JP Sales For Every Genre
+  - Top 10 Platform That Have Highest JP Sales
+  - Top 10 Publisher That Have Highest JP Sales

 ## Data Visualization With Power BI

-- Four Pages for Dataset Visualization oFirst Page For Global Sales oSecond Page For EU Sales oThird Page For NA Sales oLast Page For JP Sales
+- Four Pages for Dataset Visualization
+  - First Page For Global Sales
+  - Second Page For EU Sales
+  - Third Page For NA Sales
+  - Last Page For JP Sales
 - Measures For:
-  oCount OF Games
+  - Count OF Games
-  oDistinct Count Of Platforms
+  - Distinct Count Of Platforms
-  oDistinct Count Of Publishers
+  - Distinct Count Of Publishers
-  oTotal Of Global Sales
+  - Total Of Global Sales
-  oTotal Of EU Sales
+  - Total Of EU Sales
-  oTotal Of NA Sales
+  - Total Of NA Sales
-  oTotal Of JP Sales
+  - Total Of JP Sales
-- Dashboard in Every Page Has: oName Of Type Of Analysis oPage Navigator For Every Page oSlicers For:
+- Dashboard in Every Page Has:
+  - Name Of Type Of Analysis
+  - Page Navigator For Every Page
+  - Slicers For:
     - Platforms
     - Publishers
-  oCount OF Games # Card
+  - Count OF Games # Card
-  oDistinct Count Of Platforms # Card oDistinct Count Of Publishers # Card oTotal Of Sales # Card oTotal Sales By Genre # Column Chart oTop 5 Platforms That Have Highest Sales # Bar Cart oTop 5 Publishers That Have Highest Sales # Bar Chart oTotal Sales By Years # Line Chart
+  - Distinct Count Of Platforms # Card
+  - Distinct Count Of Publishers # Card
+  - Total Of Sales # Card
+  - Total Sales By Genre # Column Chart
+  - Top 5 Platforms That Have Highest Sales # Bar Cart
+  - Top 5 Publishers That Have Highest Sales # Bar Chart
+  - Total Sales By Years # Line Chart